-I participated in the CSCW 2012, Conference on Computer Supported Cooperative Work, as a ACM girl.
+I participated in the CSCW 2012, Conference on Computer Supported Cooperative Work, as a part of the ACM women chapter.
 I spent 5 days in Hyatt Hotel Seattle, Washington US since the conference was held there.
-The weather by the time had 6°C in average, and the time zone did not differ so much from my original place: Peru (Lima is 3:0 hours ahead of Seattle).
+The weather by the time had 6°C in average, and the time zone did not differ so much from my original place: Peru (Lima is 3 hours ahead of Seattle).

-I made a contact with Dr. Valerie Barr, ACM promoter of women in computer science, because I am about to defend my master thesis and I am interesting in getting PhD studies.
-So, I got the scolarship with two more girls: Maíra Rejane Marques Samary, PhD student from Brazil and Truc Nguyen, undergraduated student from Standford.
-Our pic🙂
+I made contact with Dr. Valerie Barr, ACM promoter of women in computer science, because I am about to defend my master thesis and I am interesting in getting PhD studies.
+So, I got the scholarship with two more girls: Maíra Rejane Marques Samary, PhD student from Brazil, and Truc Nguyen, undergraduated student from Stanford.

 ACM women manages lots of groups in computer science area, one of them is SIGCHI.

 This conference grouped SIGCHI researchers from prestigious universities and institutions like MIT, Google, Harvard and so many others.
 Professors, PhD s, PhD students and post graduate students presented papers and discussed researchers during the two first days through 15 workshops and a doctoral colloquium.

 The third day, we attended to the Yochai Benkler keynotes.
 As a professor of Entrepreneurial Legal Studies at Harvard, he welcomed us and he pointed the importance of SIGCHI in political, legal, economics; transversally of family, education and personal life in different places through time.
 He emphasize how these issues are related to the computer science, he showed statistics of it and the final message I got as a keywords were solidarity, identity and cooperation.
 We can provide better life to humans of this and the next generation.